2000s: Television

 The 2001 World Series between the New York Yankees and Arizona Diamondbacks became the first World Series to be played in the wake of the September 11 attacks.
-Super Bowl XXXVI between the New England Patriots and the St. Louis Rams became the first Super Bowl to be played in the wake of the September 11 attacks.
+Super Bowl XXXVI between the New England Patriots and the St. Louis Rams became the first Super Bowl to be played in the wake of the September 11 attacks.Criticism and controversySuper Bowl XXXVIII halftime show controversy:

-The X Factor in the UK has been subject to much controversy and criticism since its launch in September 2004.

-Super Bowl XXXVIII halftime show controversy:

 Super Bowl XXXVIII, which was broadcast live on February 1, 2004, from Houston, Texas, on the CBS television network in the United States, was noted for a controversial halftime show in which singer Janet Jackson's breast, adorned with a nipple shield, was exposed by singer Justin Timberlake for about half a second, in what was later referred to as a "wardrobe malfunction".
 The incident, sometimes referred to as Nipplegate, was widely discussed.
 Along with the rest of the halftime show, it led to an immediate crackdown and widespread debate on perceived indecency in broadcasting.

-Chappelle's Show was one of the most popular shows of the decade.
-Upon its release in 2004, the first-season DVD set became the best-selling TV series set of all time.
+The X Factor in the UK has been subject to much controversy and criticism since its launch in September 2004.
+The Jeremy Kyle Show, which launched a year later on the same network, ITV, was met with similar controversy.
+Both shows were cancelled in 2019, The X Factor due to low ratings, and in the case of The Jeremy Kyle Show due to the suicide of a recent participant on the programme.

 January 2005 – Jerry Springer: The Opera was the subject of controversy, when its UK television broadcast on BBC Two elicited 55,000 complaints.
-The most complained about television event ever.
+It was, at the time, the most complained about television event in the country ever, a record that is now held by ITV's Good Morning Britain.

 In May 2005, UK viewers inundated the Advertising Standards Authority with complaints regarding the continuous airing of the latest Crazy Frog advertisements.
 The intensity of the advertising was unprecedented in British television history.
 According to The Guardian, Jamster bought 73,716 spots across all TV channels in May alone — an average of nearly 2,378 slots daily — at a cost of about £8 million, just under half of which was spent on ITV.
 87% of the population saw the Crazy Frog adverts an average of 26 times, 15% of the adverts appeared twice during the same advertising break and 66% were in consecutive ad breaks.
 An estimated 10% of the population saw the advert more than 60 times.
 This led to many members of the population finding the crazy frog, as its original name suggests, immensely irritating.